Travel The World

 Safety is crucial in Brazil throughout the year, but even more so during Carnival.
 The festivities bring huge crowds and an increase in opportunistic crime.

-Be especially aware of the risk of “Arrastão”—mass robberies by groups of young people creating chaos to steal from the crowd.
-This happens sometimes in areas like Pedra Do Arpoador between Copacabana and Ipanema.
+Be especially aware of the risk of “Arrastão”—mass robberies by groups of young people who create chaos to steal from the crowd.
+This can happen in areas like Pedra do Arpoador, between Copacabana and Ipanema.

 For more safety tips click here.